 For example, a formal work breakdown structure, schedule network, earned value analysis, change control process and so on might be included.
 However, projects in many application areas are run successfully without applying these tools.
 So, while they may be considered good practice, they are not necessarily essential.
-Each such tool undoubtedly relies on its own set of principles that may be considered as secondary to the First Principles.
+Each such tool undoubtedly relies on its own set of concepts that may be considered as secondary to the Core Concepts.

-Success Principle:
+Success Concepts:

-Issue #4: It has been suggested that the issue of success is so obvious as to be unworthy of a first principle.
+Issue #4: It has been suggested that the issue of success is so obvious as to be unworthy of a core concept.